Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 Azure DocumentIntelligence, provide a valid endpoint URI to an Azure DocumentIntelligence resource along with a corresponding key credential, token credential, or [Azure Identity][azure_identity] credential that's authorized to use the Azure DocumentIntelligence resource.

-#### Create a Azure DocumentIntelligence client with key credential
+#### Create an Azure DocumentIntelligence client with key credential
 Get Azure DocumentIntelligence `key` credential from the Azure Portal.

 ```java com.azure.ai.documentintelligence.readme.createDocumentAnalysisClient